Naereen/web-sphinx/sublimetext.en.rst

 * `MakeCommands <https://packagecontrol.io/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_. *It's simple*, but purely awesome!
 I use `a lot of Makefile <https://bitbucket.org/lbesson/web-sphinx/src/master/Makefile>`_ for my various projects.
 Such an efficient idea in fact!
 * `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ makes the sidebar much more useful.
 * The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `packagecontrol.io/packages/SublimeGit <https://packagecontrol.io/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
 Free but annoys you regularly to ask you buy a (useless) 10$ commercial license...
 But it is really awesome, so you will support this. `GitSavvy <https://packagecontrol.io/packages/GitSavvy>`_ seems to be a good free and open-source alternative.
+* `TableEditor <https://packagecontrol.io/packages/SublimeTableEditor>`_ is great to easily edit tables in plain text documents (for Markdown, reStructedText, pandoc etc).
+Very well documented and quite complete.
 * `Terminal <https://packagecontrol.io/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
 I never use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.
 * `Wakatime <https://packagecontrol.io/packages/Wakatime>`_ to use `Wakatime.com <https://wakatime.com/>`_ (`read this other article for more explanations <wakatime.en.html>`_).
+* `WordCount <https://packagecontrol.io/packages/WordCount>`_ adds a counter for words (and pages optionnally) in the information bar.
+Small and simple but useful!

 A better support for some languages:

 * `AutoDocstring <https://packagecontrol.io/packages/AutoDocstring>`_ simplifies and improve significantly the writing of `Python docstrings (2 or 3) <http://www.python.org/dev/peps/pep-0287/>`_, and even supports the two popular styles `Google docstring <https://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html>`_ and `Numpy docstring <https://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_numpy.html>`_.
+* `ColorHighlighter <https://packagecontrol.io/packages/ColorHighlighter>`_ highlights the colors in a CSS, HTML or LaTeX file (or any file), for instance ``red`` will be colored :red:`red`.
+Simple but great, very useful when editing CSS or colorful LaTeX files.
 * `ColorPicker <https://packagecontrol.io/packages/ColorPicker>`_ allows you to select a color, and insert it as is.
 Very handy when writing CSS or HTML.
 * `Gnuplot <https://packagecontrol.io/packages/Gnuplot>`_ provides good support for programming with `GNUPlot v4+ <http://www.gnuplot.info/>`_.
 * `JSONLint <https://packagecontrol.io/packages/JSONLint>`_ automatically checks the correctness of any edited JSON file (and ST conf' files are JSON).